Modern Slavery Statement for Flat Clearance Southwark

 • Reporting channels: secure mechanisms for concerns and whistleblowing.

-Illustration showing workers and compliance documents for supplier audits We place particular emphasis on pre-engagement checks and ongoing monitoring of suppliers to our flat removal and clearance contracts.
+Three cylindrical outdoor rubbish bins with black ribbed metal bodies and rounded, brightly coloured plastic lids in blue, yellow, and green are positioned on a grassy area, with the blue bin on the left, the yellow in the middle, and the green on the right.
+Each bin has a rectangular opening on the front for waste disposal, and the lids have a smooth finish.
+The bins are placed in a row on a well-maintained patch of green grass, with a blurred natural background that suggests an outdoor setting.
+This setup is typical of waste management services in South London areas, including flats and communal outdoor spaces, corresponding to the services offered by companies such as Flat Clearance Southwark.
+The image captures a clean and organized scene, emphasizing outdoor rubbish disposal solutions suitable for general waste collection.
+The lighting is natural, reflecting an overcast or partly sunny day, with no visible litter or additional objects around the bins, and the focus remains solely on the trash receptacles and their immediate environment to support waste removal context alongside local service presence.
+We place particular emphasis on pre-engagement checks and ongoing monitoring of suppliers to our flat removal and clearance contracts.
 Our supplier due diligence programme evaluates labour practices, identity checks, working hours, pay records and living conditions where relevant.
 We conduct regular supplier audits, both announced and unannounced, proportionate to the assessed risk level.
 Where issues are identified we require corrective action plans, set timelines for remediation and reserve the right to terminate relationships in cases of non-compliance.
 This approach applies across all local operations including flat clearance in Southwark and surrounding boroughs.

-Inspection of a clearance site showing audit activity and document review We maintain multiple, accessible reporting channels to ensure that any concerns related to modern slavery can be raised safely and promptly.
+Two plastic recycling bins placed on a concrete floor against a wooden wall in a storage area.
+The yellow bin on the left contains stacked newspapers and magazines, with some pages protruding from the top.
+The blue bin on the right holds various household plastic waste items, including clear and blue plastic bottles, a white detergent bottle with a green cap, and a few smaller plastic containers.
+The bins are situated near a metal shelving unit on the left, and a bicycle wheel is partially visible on the right side of the image.
+The environment appears to be an indoor or garage storage space used for rubbish collection and recycling, with neutral lighting highlighting the different textures of the plastic and paper materials.
+We maintain multiple, accessible reporting channels to ensure that any concerns related to modern slavery can be raised safely and promptly.
 Reports can be made through confidential internal routes, anonymous hotlines and by speaking to designated compliance representatives.
 Our reporting channels are designed to protect those who raise concerns from retaliation and to provide clear pathways for investigation.
 We encourage employees, contractors and community members to use these channels: each report is treated seriously, triaged for risk and followed up with formal investigations and remediation where necessary.

 Confidential reporting process icon representing whistleblowing channels Prevention requires ongoing training and robust contractual measures.
 All staff involved in procurement, contract management and site supervision receive targeted training on recognizing signs of exploitation and understanding our expectations.
 Suppliers engaged for flat clearance services sign contractual obligations that include audit rights, mandatory compliance with labour standards and immediate notification duties if potential modern slavery indicators are detected.
 We also require subcontractor transparency and maintain records that support supplier audits and remedial action tracking.